 Benchspace is a shared access workshop in Cork City.
-It was established to provide affordable access to workbenches and professional standard machinery to hobbyists, local furniture makers and designers.
+It was established to provide affordable access to workbenches and professional standard machinery to hobbyists, makers and designers.

 Our ambition is to create an incubation space for new creative businesses, thereby fostering employment and contributing to the cultural and economic fabric of the City.